Zoom and You: Community over IP

 - Stop/Start Video: This button stops and starts your video.
 If you are stepping away from the webcam for a moment, you can use this to stop your webcam from videoing you and display your name on a dark screen instead.
 When you return, click the start video button to start the video again.

 - Participants: You can use this button to open a pane on the right to view names of the people also in the meeting.
-There are additional tools that may be helpful at the bottom of this pane.

 - Chat: This button allows you to text chat the participants of the meeting.
 You can use this to chat to the entire meeting so that everyone in the meeting sees your comments, or to a specific participant privately, separate from the main chat of the meeting.

 - Share Screen: This button is for sharing material between participants and will not be useful for the Annual Gathering meeting.